BettercareHealth/bettercare/child-healthcare/test-1.md

 title: Test 1.
 History and examination
 layout: test
 ---

 # Test 1: History and examination

-Please choose the one, most correct, answer to each question or statement.

 1. What is the first step in the general examination of a child?
 	+	Introduce yourself.